imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 Lucky for me I have a blog where I can write stuff like this.
 However, that wasn't always the case.
 So I would suggest getting a journal.
 Get it out on paper.
 Write down how you feel, give yourself permission to feel it.
 Then make a plan on how to get through it and help yourself.

-If writing isnt your thing maybe you call a close friend, a coach or a mentor and talk it out.
+If writing isn't your thing maybe you call a close friend, a coach or a mentor and talk it out.

 Whatever it is it needs to be worked through.
 And when you work through things they hold less power over your moods and feelings

-## 5. Do some Yoga
+## 5. Do some yoga

-when i say yoga I mean anything that will rais your heart rate.
+When I say yoga I mean anything that will raise your heart rate.
 Maybe you do 10 sun salutations or maybe you do 10 jumping jakes. maybe you go even farther and get outside and go for a jog.

 When you exercise, your body releases chemicals called endorphins.
 Endorphins interact with the receptors in your brain that reduce your perception of pain.
 Hence, the "feeling better" part.

 # What else do you do to have better mornings?

-I would love to hear what helps you stay on track and have amazing mornings! please leave a comment and let me know your thoughts!
+I would love to hear what helps you stay on track and have amazing mornings!
+Please leave a comment and let me know your thoughts!

 Subscribe to my email list and get emails of new posts and inspiration.